 GEO is not uniform across AI systems.
 Platform architecture determines which signals reach the model.

 ChatGPT (GPT-4o with browsing) shows the weakest correlation with backlinks and the strongest preference for branded web mentions and author credentials.
-It also requires explicit GPTBot permission in robots.txt.
+It also requires explicit GPTBot permission in robots.txt, making AI crawlability a prerequisite for citation.

-Perplexity weights recency most aggressively of the four major platforms.
+Perplexity weights content freshness more aggressively than the other three platforms.
 It also produces the highest source overlap with Google (15.2%) of the ChatGPT/Claude/Gemini group, suggesting Google ranking transfers to Perplexity better than to other platforms.

 Gemini uses Google infrastructure and shows citation patterns closer to Google AI Overviews than to ChatGPT or Perplexity.
 Standard SEO and GEO signals both apply.

-Google Search Console does not capture AI citation data from ChatGPT, Perplexity, or Gemini standalone.
-Measuring GEO performance requires platform-specific monitoring.
+Measuring GEO performance requires platform-specific monitoring, because Google Search Console does not capture AI citation data from ChatGPT, Perplexity, or Gemini standalone.

 The available approaches: manual query testing (ask target questions directly in each AI platform and record citation sources), AI answer monitoring platforms (track which sources are cited in AI responses to a monitored keyword set), and share-of-voice tracking adapted for AI search.
 As of mid-2026, no single tool covers all four major platforms with equivalent depth.

-The minimum viable GEO measurement: monthly manual audits of your top 20 target queries across ChatGPT, Perplexity, and Google AI Overviews, recording which pages are cited and which competitors appear.
+The minimum viable GEO measurement: monthly manual audits of your top 20 target queries in ChatGPT and Perplexity, plus Google AI Overviews, recording which pages are cited and which competitors appear.
 This gives a trend line without requiring specialised tooling.

-The tactics that drive GEO performance — author attribution, branded web mentions, heading structure, specific sourced claims — are well-evidenced across multiple independent studies and should be treated as the foundational layer of any content strategy aimed at AI search visibility.
+Author attribution, branded web mentions, heading structure, and specific sourced claims are what drive GEO performance instead.
+Each is well-evidenced across multiple independent studies and should be treated as the foundational layer of any content strategy aimed at AI search visibility.